Web APIs & Data formats

 4 The Client Challenge (Data Mapping)

 Now, we will move to a more advanced task.
-Your Back-end are going to act as a Client.
+Your back-end will act as a client.
 You need to fetch game data from an external source and integrate it into your engine.

 WarningThe Schema Mismatch